Stour Valley Volunteers

 - Promoting biodiversity by building homes and improving habitat for threatened species such as otters, dormice and barn owls or by maintaining a tree nursery for rare native trees.

 People of all fitness levels are welcome, and previous experience isn’t necessary.

-For more information and a schedule of upcoming work please see the Stour Valley Volunteers diary of tasks (Oct 2017 to April 2018).
+For more information and a schedule of upcoming work please see the Stour Valley Volunteers diary of tasks (to September 2018).